MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-valops-content.md

 - [Batch](https://azure.microsoft.com/products/batch) runs large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 This solution uses Batch to run large-scale applications for tasks like resimulation jobs or closed-loop testing.
 - [Data Lake Storage](https://azure.microsoft.com/products/storage/data-lake-storage) holds a large amount of data in its native, raw format.
 In this case, Data Lake Storage stores data based on stages, for example, raw or extracted.
 - [Data Factory](https://azure.microsoft.com/products/data-factory) is a fully managed, serverless solution for creating and scheduling extract, transform, and load (ETL) and extract, load, and transform (ELT) workflows.
 Here, Data Factory performs ETL via [batch compute](/azure/batch) and creates data-driven workflows for orchestrating data movement and transforming data.
 - [Azure Deployment Environments](https://learn.microsoft.com/azure/deployment-environments/overview-what-is-azure-deployment-environments) empowers teams to quickly and easily spin up infrastructure based on templates.
-Azure Deployment Environments is utilized by the SDV toolchain to spin up testing infrastructure consistently and securely
+SDV toolchain utilizes Azure Deployment Environments to spin up testing infrastructure consistently and securely
 - [Azure Container Registry](https://azure.microsoft.com/products/container-registry) is a service that creates a managed registry of container images.
 This solution uses Container Registry to store containers for models and other SW modules for the automated driving stack.
 - [Eclipse Orchestrator](https://projects.eclipse.org/projects/iot.symphony) enables end-to-end orchestration and create a consistent workflow across different systems and toolchains.
 The SDV toolchain utilizes Eclipse Symphony as the main orchestrator workflow
 - [Microsoft Fabric](https://learn.microsoft.com/fabric/get-started/microsoft-fabric-overview) is an all-in-one analytics solution that incorporates real-time analytics and business intelligence.